-Benchmark is an index which is used to measure a Mutual Fund’s overall performance.
+Benchmark is an index that is used to Measure a Mutual Fund’s overall performance.
 It provides an indicative value of how much one’s investment should have earned, which can be compared against how much it has earned in reality.
 Ideally, a Mutual Fund’s target should be to match its benchmark return.

 Usually, a particular investment’s benchmark index is determined by the fund houses.
 It is considered as the base standard of that scheme’s return.
 There are several different fund houses in India that offer benchmarking data for smallcap, midcap, and large-cap equity funds, including indexes like CNX Midcap and Smallcap, BSE 200, NIFTY, Sensex, etc.

 A Declaration of a benchmark index is necessary for all types of investment options in India.
 The Securities and Exchange Board of India, SEBI, enforces this regulation on the financial market.